plone/training/docs/mastering-plone/registry.md

 </record>
 ```

-When creating a new site a lot of default settings are created that way.
+When creating a new vanilla Plone instance, a lot of default settings are created that way.
 See <https://github.com/plone/Products.CMFPlone/blob/master/Products/CMFPlone/profiles/dependencies/registry.xml> to see how {py:mod}`Products.CMFPlone` registers values.
 ````

 ## Add a custom control panel